gigsoll/task_manager/README.md

 # Thank you
-Thank you for checking out this repo ❤️
+Thank you for checking out this repo ❤️.
+This is a project from [roadmap.sh](https://roadmap.sh/projects/task-tracker)

 💻 Run the file with with `python main.py --help` to start